dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
 and
-just so just so I got this correct so it looks like um according to the I wish K bio you're the interim director of engineering for a team well-typed correct
+just so I got this correct so it looks like according to the I wish K bio you're the interim director of engineering for a team well-typed correct